neoliv/procfilter/README.md

 * Packby, by
 packby(criteria,i1[,i2,...])
+packby((c1[,c2,c3,...]),i1[,i2,...])
 Pack processes according to {criteria} values (similar to a SQL group by).
+If you specify more than one criteria the group is multo-criteria (ie: you' ll get one group of process for every unique tuple of criteria values found).
-The subset of criteria available for groupby is: user,group,cmd
+The subset of criteria available for groupby is: user,group,cmd and synthetic user variables.
 eg: `packby(user)`
 Build aggregates of processes by owner (user).
+eg: `packby(user,cmd)`
+Build aggregates of processes with the same user and command.

-## User defined fields
+## User defined fields/variables

 If you need to pack processes using a criteria that is not available you can synthetize your own. revar(criteria,'matching re','replacment re','new field name', input)